Updated: Oct 14

-Throughout the first five posts I’ve written about my health journey evolution, I’ve explored where it all began, how I got stuck in the more-is-better mindset, the resulting burnout and what finally triggered a change, some of the weird details, and where I’m heading next.
+Throughout the first five posts I’ve written about my health journey (evolution), I’ve explored where it all began, how I got stuck in the more-is-better mindset, the resulting burnout and what finally triggered a change, some of the weird details, and where I’m heading next.

-(I could probably write a whole book of lessons learned...but don't worry, this post isn't *that* long!)
+I could probably write a whole book of lessons learned...but don't worry, this post isn't *that* long!

-I wanted to share these today not only because I hope it might help others as they navigate their own path, but also to have something that I can look back on or turn to whenever I need a reminder of what has been most important and helpful to me throughout this (ongoing) process.
+I wanted to share these today not only because I hope it might help others as they navigate their own path, but also to have something I can look back on or turn to whenever I need a reminder of what has been most important and helpful to me throughout this (ongoing) process.

 Without further ado, here are my words of wisdom – 11 insights I’ve gathered along the way.
-If even one of these things resonates with you I will consider this post a success :)
+If even one of these things resonates with you I will consider this post a success!

 1. Ask for help.
-Finding a doctor I trusted and that I felt would see me through this journey was probably the number one most important thing I did.
+Finding a doctor I trusted to see me through this journey was probably the number one most important thing I did.
 Adding additional members to my “team” (therapist, chiropractor, massage/bodyworkers and others) gave me support and expertise when I needed it most.

 2. Discomfort tolerance is a skill, and one that requires practice.
 When you’re feeling uncomfortable for whatever reason (physically, mentally, emotionally, etc.) it’s really easy to get caught up in the struggle and the pain.
 Learning to tolerate slight discomforts and building up your tolerance is a useful tool to have in your toolbox for those times when it’s not possible to immediately fix the problem.
-I’m not sure there’s a “right” way to go about this, but I’ve found that practicing experiencing discomfort without attaching a story to it (eg: this really sucks, I’m never going to feel better, no one understand how I feel) has helped me become less bothered by whatever uncomfortable situation I’m in, and therefore able to handle discomfort without unnecessary suffering.
+I’m not sure there’s a “right” way to go about this, but I’ve found practicing experiencing discomfort without attaching a story to it (eg: this really sucks, I’m never going to feel better, no one understand how I feel) has helped me become less bothered by whatever uncomfortable situation I’m in, and therefore able to handle discomfort without unnecessary suffering.

-3. Closely related to discomfort tolerance is recognizing that nothing lasts forever – how I’m feeling today or what I’m experiencing right now will not always be there, our situation is always evolving.
-This one took me a really long time to figure out, but now I’m fairly good at recognizing when I’m telling myself some story about how I feel, remembering that I can handle the discomfort, and reminding myself that how I’m feeling at this moment will change.
+3. Closely related to discomfort tolerance is recognizing nothing lasts forever – how I’m feeling today or what I’m experiencing right now will not always be there, our situation is always evolving.
+This one took me a really long time to figure out, but now I’m fairly good at recognizing when I’m telling myself some story about how I feel, remembering I can handle the discomfort, and reminding myself that how I’m feeling at this moment will change.

 These notes have been invaluable to me when talking with my doctors or when I’m looking for a pattern in my symptoms – it’s how I figured out which supplement was causing me to have an allergic reaction, what dose of a certain medication worked best for me, how different foods made me feel, what affects my sleep, and so much more.
 If you’re trying to make a change, find an easy way to take notes or track so you know if you’re moving in the right direction.

 5. A slight caveat to that last point: don’t rely too much on external measures.
 Yes, having notes is helpful.
 But I found that MORE tracking became less beneficial at a certain point.
 If I was writing everything down every day, I started to feel like all I was doing was thinking about how I was feeling; I was stuck in my head and analyzing every little thing.
 Plus, I would start to rely on external measures to tell me how I was feeling.

 Tracking is useful...until it's not.

 6. Change is hard, and you don’t have to do it all at once.
 Especially when you first start off on a change journey and your motivation is high, it can be easy to take on too much (and we all know how that ends up).
 Break it down into little steps and take it slow.

 I’ve gotten a ton of help from things like chiropractic work and massage, but I really did not enjoy acupuncture and didn’t feel like I got much out of it.
 Others I know absolutely love acupuncture and it totally solved an issue for them.
-Some people can experience huge improvements through dietary change; I never found that certain foods helped or hurt my progress very much.
+Some people can experience huge improvements through dietary change; I never found certain foods helped or hurt my progress very much.
 No one knows what works for you better than you!